slickplan/api-docs/endpoints/diagrams.md

 Key | Type | Description
 --- | --- | ---
-bbox | array | Diagram container size and margin from the first elements elements | array | List of diagrams elements connections | array | List of diagrams elements’ connection lines
+bbox | array | Diagram container size and margin from the first elements elements | array | List of diagram’s elements connections | array | List of connection lines between elements

 ## Create a new diagram